 Instructions

 • Add the pasta back to the pan.
-Pour over 1 cup pesto, and ¼ cup pasta water, tossing to combine.
+Pour over 1/2 cup pesto, and 1/4 cup pasta water, tossing to combine.
 Add additional pesto if a stronger flavor is desired, or additional pasta water to thin the pesto and coat the pasta.
+Allow to sit for 3-4 minutes for the pasta to absorb the pesto, stirring occasionally.

-• Lightly drain the tuna and add to a medium bowl along with ¼ -½ cup pesto, tossing lightly with a fork to break up the tuna and combine it with the pesto.
+• Meanwhile lightly drain the tuna and add to a medium bowl along with2 tablespoons pesto, tossing lightly with a fork to break up the tuna and combine it with the pesto.

-• Serve the pasta with the pesto tuna on top.
+• Serve the pasta with the pesto tuna on top, or stirred directly into the pasta.
+Top with red pepper flakes if desired

 Notes